metrorailings/OwlBlog/content/posts/week-11-circa-picks.md

 Both these teams mets last year in what was an upset for the Eagles.
 New Orleans was completely thrown off course by Jalen Hurts and his speed - it's likely Sean Payton and company weren't as worried about Hurts rushing the ball, even though it was his biggest strength in college.

-Things are a bit different now that Philadelphia completely overhauled its coaching staff.
-For one thing, Jonathan Gannon's defense is nowhere near as competent as Jim Schwartz's unit.
-Where Schwartz had his unit playing at a level higher than the sum of its parts, Gannon's squad has been routinely abused by quarterbacks who understand the proper way to attack coverage schemes.
-To be frank, I don't believe Trevor Siemian capable of dissecting this defense on his own - Payton will need to hold his hand here should the offense want to rack up significant yardage.
+Things are a bit different now that Philadelphia completely overhauled its coaching staff, with the biggest changes exhibited on defense - Jonathan Gannon's defense is nowhere near as competent nor dynamic as Jim Schwartz's unit.
+Where Schwartz had his unit playing at a level greater than the sum of its parts, Gannon's squad has been routinely abused by quarterbacks who understand the proper way to attack the few coverage schemes they've been trained to employ.
+To be frank, I don't believe Trevor Siemian capable of dissecting this defense on his own - Payton will need to hold his hand here should New Orleans hope to rack up significant yardage.

 #### _Weather_

 Decent weather considering it's November, though the field is expected to be wet from some overnight rain

 ***

+Saints +1.5

+***

+**New Orleans covers if**
+Sean Payton and Dennis Allen go out of their way to prevent Philadelphia from developing any rhythm through their rush-oriented offense.
+A part of me is convinced Hurts' confidence level really impacts this offense - so long as Miles Sanders is out, Philadelphia's offense it lives and dies by whatever vibes Hurts lets off
+\- AND -
+the Saints don't overlook this game in preparation of their upcoming match against Buffalo on Thanksgiving.

+**Philadelphia covers if
+**New Orleans is caught slacking
+\- OR -
+the Saints fail to adjust for the exotic nature of the Eagles college-style offense, despite featuring one of the league's best defenses.